garysun1830/HAAWeb/README.md

 - ## the server URL is configured in vue.config.js
 - ## this web application is created with Vue.js 3.0
 - ## this web application is test driven. use "test=1830" to turn on the test UI
+# Release Code from Dev to the Test and Production environment
+1. Copy files:
+  - Copy the whole source code folder to the folder on the server, accordingly.
+2. Using Jenkins:
+  - For 1st time release:
+    - Ceate each Jenkins Pipeline for Test and Production.
+    - This Pipeline configures to get the source code from this Github repository.
+    - The workflow configures to run the Pipeline command to pull the source code to the folder that Server specifies on the server,  accordingly.
+  - Run Pipeline/Build using the "Build" button, accordingly.
+# Continiously Release
+  - Create Jenkins Pipelines
+  - Configure the Pipelines to trigger building by the repository changes, or with schedules